dest-3/dest-3.github.io/_posts/2023-01-05-Embedded-Devices-Hacking-A-Router-Part-1.md

 ---

 Embedded device security research is an adventure like no other.
 In this multipart blog series, I embark on a journey towards pwning a NETGEAR router.
-For part 1, I will document my efforts in conducting initial reconnaisance and obtaining a root shell via the hardware debug interface.
+For part 1, I will document my efforts in conducting initial hardware reconnaisance and obtaining a root shell via the debug interface.
+In later parts, I will focus on reversing and exploiting service binaries.

 **Target device: AC1200 Nigthawk Smart Wifi Router (R6220)**